rives-io/docs/docs/riv/developing-cartridges.md

 and archive compressors.

-You may also want to customize the RIV SDK with your own Linux tools, such as other programming languages (e.g Rust, Odin, Zig, Nim..).
+You may also want to customize the RIV SDK with your own Linux tools, such as other programming languages (e.g Rust, Zig, Nim..).
 With the SDK you can do this, because it's writable and customizable, while the builtin standard minimal RIV OS is read-only.